Rashmi-Kumari123/react-funda/README.md

 ### Router Setup
 If we want route should available for our whole application, we need to wrap App component inside `BrowserRouter` and this `BrowserRouter` is coming from `react-router-dom`.

+### How to handle form using formik library
+Formik is a small group of React components and hooks for building forms in React.
+It helps with the three most annoying parts:

+-Getting values in and out of form state
+-Validation and error messages
+-Handling form submission

 ---